danielperezz/PriceDropAlert/README.md

   * `CHAT_ID` for your bot chat id
   * `TELEGRAM_TOKEN` for yout bot secret token
   * You can get them both using [this tutorial](https://medium.com/cocoaacademymag/how-to-integrate-github-actions-with-slack-telegram-and-whatsapp-67a4dca0f17d#:~:text=Integrating%20with%20Telegram)
+ * The script is scheduled to run everyday at 8am.
+To change it edit the the `schedule` section inside the `.yml` file with the desired schedule in cron sytax ([recommended generator](https://crontab-generator.org/) to produce a crontab syntax)